vweevers/hallmark/README.md

 This module saves you time in three ways:

 - **No configuration.** The easiest way to enforce markdown code quality in your project.
 No decisions to make.
 No `remark` plugins to manage.
-- **Automatically format markdown.** Run `hallmark --fix` to format markdown, wrap GitHub issues and usernames in links, autocomplete a `CHANGELOG.md` following [Keep A Changelog](https://keepachangelog.com/en/1.0.0/), and more.
+- **Automatically format markdown.** Run `hallmark fix` to format markdown, wrap GitHub issues and usernames in links, autocomplete a `CHANGELOG.md` following [Keep A Changelog](https://keepachangelog.com/en/1.0.0/), and more.
 - **Catch style issues & mistakes early.** Save code review time by eliminating back-and-forth between reviewer & contributor.

 ## Quick Start